MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/oem-guidance-on-registry-keys-for-video-stabilization.md

     For example, for 1080p resolution at 30 fps, PPS would be defined as 1920 \* 1080 \* 30 = 62208000

-**Registry key location:**
+**VideoStabilization registry key location:**

--   OEMs should set registry keys for video stabilization in the following location:
+-   OEMs should create and set the **VideoStabilization** registry key for video stabilization in the following location:

-    **HKEY\_LOCAL\_MACHINE\\SOFTWARE\\Microsoft\\Windows Media Foundation\\Platform\\VideoStabilization\\MaxPixelsPerSecond**
+    **HKEY\_LOCAL\_MACHINE\\SOFTWARE\\Microsoft\\Windows Media Foundation\\Platform\\VideoStabilization**

--   On 64-bit machines, OEMs should also set the same key on the Wow6432Node path:
+-   On 64-bit machines, OEMs should also create and set the same key on the Wow6432Node path:

-    **HKEY\_LOCAL\_MACHINE\\SOFTWARE\\Wow6432Node\\Microsoft\\Windows Media Foundation\\Platform\\VideoStabilization\\MaxPixelsPerSecond**
+    **HKEY\_LOCAL\_MACHINE\\SOFTWARE\\Wow6432Node\\Microsoft\\Windows Media Foundation\\Platform\\VideoStabilization**

-When set, the video stabilization registry key will be visible to the video stabilization MFT and first and third party apps.
+When set, the **VideoStabilization** registry key will be visible to the video stabilization MFT and first and third party apps.

-If the **MaxPixelsPerSecond** registry key is set, the video stabilization MFT will never try to stabilize frame rates or resolutions above the limit.
+If the **MaxPixelsPerSecond** value is set, the video stabilization MFT will never try to stabilize frame rates or resolutions above the limit.
 Instead, it will go into pass-through mode even if the app requests video stabilization.
 The video stabilization MFT has a mechanism to recommend frame rate and resolution to the app for a given device.
 Apps can choose the recommendation to avoid such a pass-through on those devices that have the registry key populated.

-If the **MaxPixelsPerSecond** registry key is not set, the video stabilization MFT will attempt to stabilize up to the default value but no higher.
+If the **MaxPixelsPerSecond** value is not set, the video stabilization MFT will attempt to stabilize up to the default value but no higher.

 The default value is 62208000 PPS, which is 1920 pixels x 1080 pixels x 30 fps.
 When video stabilization attempts to stabilize but cannot maintain real time stabilization of the video frames, the internal logic will switch video stabilization to pass-through mode (turning off video stabilization) without dropping any frames.